-After performing an ADMS-Urban/ADMS-Roads model run in which the Output per source option was selected, it is possible to visualise the data in the extra output files created by this option (.sst/.slt files) in the Mapper.
+After performing an ADMS model run in which the Output per source option was selected, it is possible to visualise the data in the extra output files created by this option (.sst/.slt files) in the Mapper.
 These files contain the short-term/long-term contribution of each source to the concentration and/or deposition at each specified receptor point.
-The data to be viewed in the Mapper is controlled via a form that is launched from the model interface; refer to Section 6.6 of model user guide for full details.
+The data to be viewed in the Mapper is controlled via a form that is launched from the model interface; refer to the model user guide for full details.

-An example visualisation in the Mapper is shown in Figure 10.
+An example visualisation in the Mapper is shown in Figure 9.
 Each included source is filled with a colour that indicates to what degree it contributes to the concentration at the selected receptor, as indicated by the blue square.
 The default colour scales can be modified if desired; refer to Section 4.

-Figure 10 - Example footprint plot.
+Figure 9 - Example footprint plot.